 Offered in the Greater Philadelphia Area and Online, our Master's (MEd) in School Counseling equips you to become an advocate for students while promoting the welfare of an entire learning community.
-This graduate program prepares you to seek state certification as a PreK-12 school counselor, licensed professional counselor, and licensed behavior specialist.
+This graduate program prepares you to seek state certification as a PK-12 school counselor, licensed professional counselor, and licensed behavior specialist.

 - Location: Main Campus: St. Davids | Online

 - Delivery: 100% Online or Blended (Combination of evening and online classes)

 - Length: 2 years full-time or 3 years part-time

 - Cost: View our affordable tuition rates.
 Receive a 20% Alumni Discount if you earned an undergraduate degree from EU!

 - Financial Aid: Discover our partner grants, military benefits, and federal and state financial aid options that may be available to you

 Online or Evening Master's in School Counseling | Pennsylvania

 - Offered as a fully online program or a combination of face-to-face evening classes and asynchronous online courses to meet all learners' needs